International Conference on Social Welfare Policy, Practice, Research and Education: Public Engagement and Social Impact

 The Centre is an inter-university Joint Research Centre, founded together with Nankai University in September 2008.
+It aims to enhance research collaboration and exchange among staff of both universities, with a view to promoting the development of social work and social welfare in Hong Kong and Mainland China.

 - To conduct research on social policy issues relating to social needs, and social problems at the local, regional and national levels in Chinese societies.